UCSF-CBI/c4/docs/scheduler/partitions.md

 The cluster provides different partitions ("queues") for running jobs.
 We have a 'common' partition that anyone is free to use as well as lab owned "condo" partitions that are restricted to a particular lab's use.
 Any lab is free to purchase compute hardware and we will be glad to create a "condo" partition for it.

-All partitions are configured identically:
+All partitions are configured identically with the exception of MaxCPUSperUser:

   - Maximum runtime: 14 days (= 336 hours = 20,160 minutes)
   - Availability: all common nodes
   - Quota: 384 active jobs per user, 2,020 queued jobs per user.
+  - Maximum CPUs per user for lab partitions are set according to number of CPUs that exist on that partition.

 _Comment_: Here "runtime" means "walltime", i.e. the runtime of a job is how long it runs according to the clock on the wall, not the amount of CPU time.